Feature Flags

 JWT Attributes

-In addition to Custom attributes and default Frontegg attributes, you can target attributes from the user's JWT.
+In addition to custom attributes and Frontegg's default attributes, you can target attributes from the user's JWT.
 Since we flat the jwt object, you can access its nested properties, including arrays.
 For example, if you store information such as the user's date of birth as dateOfBirth, you can target this attribute in your feature flagging engine by inserting a jwt.dateOfBirth in the attribute field.
 For JWT attributes, you need to use the jwt prefix.

 • Each environment (developing/staging/production) is limited to 500 feature flags (Contact us if you need to set more flags).